Consultations and Appointments

 There is a charge of £13.20 per written prescription and this reflects the time it takes our vets to check your pet’s history, ensure the medications are still the right ones and they are working properly, check the dosages and complete and sign the forms.

-For more generic medication such as flea and worming treatments, the frequency may be every 12 months provided your pet is well, which fits nicely with annual vaccinations.
+For more generic medication such as flea and worming treatments, the frequency for checks is every 6 months provided your pet is well, which fits nicely with annual vaccinations and an additional 6-month check.

 Keep your pet healthy and happy.